If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 This is probably the most important part of the Dredge’s sideboard.
 In any iteration of Modern, there’s always a myriad of graveyard hate and combo pieces alike stapled to artifacts and enchantments.
 To tackle all those problems, we need disenchants.
 There isn’t one, best solution to all problems, so I wrote down each one that has a potential alongside their pros and cons:

-• Boseiju, Who Endures.
+- Boseiju, Who Endures.
 It’s probably the most elegant solution since it’s the only disenchant that can be found while you keep dredging – mill it, dredge Loam, get Boseiju back and all of the sudden you have a repetitive, uncounterable way to attack opposing permanents.
 You can also attack lands, which can be important against Amulet and Tron.
-There’s one huge downside to it – it costs two mana and can speed up the opponent by giving them an extra land.
-Still, I would always try to have at least two copies in the sideboard, just as a good catch-all.
+There’s one huge downside to it – it costs two mana and can speed up the opponent by giving them extra land.
+Still, the first copy can nearly always be added to the 75, just as a good catch-all.

 Ancient Grudge

 It may not look great, but what matters is its flashback – being able to cast it from the graveyard makes it extremely powerful, and it triggers both Talent and Phoenixes to boot.
 It’s one of the very few sideboard cards that works well with our main gameplan, which makes it much easier to find than the cards you actually have to draw.
 Because of that, the opportunity cost of boarding it is lower than usual, but still should be approached with caution.
 It usually forces the activation of hate cards like Relic or Tormod’s Crypt, which makes them easier to play around.
-In some matchups, it can be used more proactively to attack key pieces on the other side of the table rather than hate cards.
+In some matchups, it can be used more proactively to attack key pieces on the other side of the table rather than hate cards, for example Blade of the Bloodchief against Broodscale, Scion of Draco in Zoo, or to attack Lotus Bloom in upkeep or Belcher when they don’t have access to seven mana.
+It’s also a solid answer to Damping Sphere.

 Ray of Revelation

 Ancient Grudge for enchantments.
-In theory, it should be about as effective as Grudge, but in practice, there’s only one good target for it – Urza’s Saga.
+In theory, it should be about as effective as Grudge, but in practice, there are only a few good targets for it – Urza’s Saga and Leylines in Zoo.
 If your local metagame has a ton of Saga decks, you can safely add the first Ray to the mix.
-You can also deal with Leyline of the Guildpact before Scion of Draco will run away with the game.
+Add a second one if you expect Leyline of the Guildpact and Leyline Binding, so a turn two Scion of Draco that’s all colours won’t run away with the game.
 Notably, Ray of Revelation won’t do much against Leyline of the Void because we don’t have access to white.
 It’s also quite hard to catch Rest in Peace with it – this would require having Ray in the graveyard and keeping green mana up, so you could answer RIP with its ETB trigger on the stack.
 Luckily for us, neither of them are widely played anymore.

 Graveyard hate